SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 cache of an SSD or NVMe, is guaranteed to not be lost in case of a power loss.

+Like with networked storage, the provider must ensure that data from previous users is not accessible (e.g. by securely erasing it or by using a different encryption key) when local storage gets allocated to a new VM.

 # Out of Scope

 Hardware nodes (hypervisors in OpenStack language) that support flavors